Table of Contents[Hide][Show]

 You also need to consider two essential factors: when the poop color changes and the accompanying signs and symptoms.

-If the color of your poop changes, and you experience nausea, vomiting, bloating, loss of appetite, and weight loss, among other symptoms, see a doctor.
+If the color of your poop changes, and you experience nausea, vomiting, bloating, loss of appetite, and weight loss, among other symptoms, see your healthcare provider.

 Where Should You Go for Your Poop Concerns?